How to reset local Linux password on Azure VMs

 Manual password reset procedure

-Run the following SSH command on the temporal VM to become a super-user.
+Run the following SSH command on the troubleshooting VM to become a super-user.

 Run fdisk -l or look at system logs to find the newly attached disk.
 Locate the drive name to mount.
 Then on the temporal VM, look in the relevant log file.